 A marketer creates omnichannel campaigns and content with targeted banner advertisements to ensure that customers get a consistent on-site experience.
-Furthermore, the marketer monitors campaign KPIs (key performance indicators) to optimize page conversion.
-A marketer with good knowledge of the website content may also optimize search for campaigns, and promote content using personalization features.
+The marketer also monitors campaign KPIs (key performance indicators) to optimize page conversion.
+A marketer with understanding of the website content may also optimize search for campaigns, and promote content using personalization features.